in1311/DKNN/README.md

 The train log and results are saved in folder "results"

 Please note that we tested the code on machines equipped with NVIDIA RTX4090 GPU and RTX3060 GPU.
-We recommend utilizing GPU for running our provided code examples, and varying device conditions may affect the results.
+We recommend utilizing GPU for running our provided code examples, and different device conditions may affect the results.